bistecglobal/IntellgentChatBot/README.md

 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure)
 to create a QnA Maker service.
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/tutorials/migrate-knowledge-base) to import a knowledgebase to your newly created QnA Maker service.
-- Update the `appsettings.json` of the Bot with your kbid (KnowledgeBase Id), hostname, and endpointKey.
+- Update the `appsettings.json` of the Bot with your kbid (KnowledgeBase Id), hostname, and endpointKey, cosmos db settings(CosmosServiceEndpoint, CosmosDBKey, CosmosDBDatabaseName, ConversationStateCollectionName, UserStateCollectionName) also, the details for the Ticket system(TicketSystemDomainAPI, TicketSystemAuthKey, TicketSystemIncidentEndPoint).
 You can find this information under "Settings" tab for your QnA Maker Knowledge Base at [QnAMaker.ai](https://www.qnamaker.ai)
 - (Optional) Follow instructions [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/QnAMaker) to set up the
 QnA Maker CLI to deploy the model.